 The Commissioner added that 3000 officers and staff will be working on the Commonwealth Games every day, to ensure we are safe and secure.
 To increase the capacity of the force, officers will be working 12-hour shifts.
 There has been a significant amount of planning in place to ensure a safe and friendly games this summer.
 The Commissioner will continue to provide oversight and scrutiny to promote public trust in relation to these arrangements.

-052/22 /22 Item 9 - Chief Constable Update: The Deputy Chief Constable provided an update regarding the death of a child at Birmingham Children's Hospital.
+052/22 Item 9 - Chief Constable Update:

+• The Deputy Chief Constable provided an update regarding the death of a child at Birmingham Children's Hospital.
 This is an ongoing and complex investigation.
 In relation to the report received from the hospital, the Force have arrested a 27-year-old female in connection with the death.
 The child sadly passed away at the hospital.
 The female was arrested on administering poison with intent to danger life.
 The family of the child are being supported.

 A new police action plan has recently been launched aiming to address racial disparities and to change a legacy of distrust.
 The Chief Constable is leading on this work nationally.
 The plan sets out a commitment of chief constables in England and Wales to become an anti-racist police service.
 West Midlands Police will incorporate any action that has not already been implemented within their Fairness and Belonging Strategy.

-053/22 ltem 10 - SPCB Workplan: There are 14 matters that remain outstanding.
-054/22 Item 11 - Date of the Next Meeting: The next Strategic Policing and Crime Board will take place on Tuesday 28th June 2022.
+053/22 Item 10 - SPCB Workplan:

+There are 14 matters that remain outstanding.

+054/22 Item 11 - Date of the Next Meeting:

+item 11 Date of the Next meeting.